ChrisPenner/Simpleton-Algebraics/README.md

 -   [Profunctor](#profunctor)

-## General
+# Preface

 So to start off, why are you here?
+Well; you're here to learn about some algebraic types and how they interact.
+Why learn algebra?
+The algebras that follow encapsulate many patterns that pop up in everyday programming, by formalizing them we can recognize and abstract over them, often using existing tools and research to make our job easier!
+Think of this as a kind of a collection of functional design patterns.

-Basically an 'Algebra' is a combination of three things.
+What is an algebra?
+Basically an algebra is a combination of three things:

 -   A set of values which fit the algebra
 -   A set of operations or functions you can perform on the values.
 There's a